 Antonio also has experience in local government, having served as Latino Outreach Specialist for Yolo County at the start of the COVID-19 crisis.
 He holds degrees in Film Production and Chicano Studies from Loyola Marymount University.

-Expertise: Western Hemisphere, Venezuela, U.S.-Mexico Relations, Migration, Germany, Europe, Authoritarianism, Agricultural Labor
+Areas of Expertise: Western Hemisphere, Venezuela, U.S.-Mexico Relations, Migration, Germany, Europe, Authoritarianism, Agricultural Labor

 Major, U.S. Army